locutusjs/locutus/website/source/about.md

 ## What we are not porting

 As we have mentioned before, we are sticking to raw functions and steering clear of things that touch global environment, language constructs or data-types.
 We are not extending built-in natives either.
 While this would aid in assimilating a larger part of a language, past mistakes have led us to decide that these fall outside of Locutus' scope.
-Other projects are of course welcome to take a stab at it.
+Other projects are of course welcome to take a stab at it, leveraging our MIT licensed sources.

 ## A community effort